ahhzen/bookreaderAI/README.md

 # bookreaderAI
-Read Book and answer question
+A test Notebook to read txt. e-Book and answer question:
-Test OpenAI LLM
+- Use OpenAI LLM predictor
+- Use GPTSimpleVectorIndex